dliggat/dliggat.github.ioOLD/source/about/index.markdown

 Choose your own adventure below.
 Twitter is never a bad starting point.

 #### Twitter
-* [@liggs](https://twitter.com/liggs): My canonical personal account online.
-Mostly used for inane observations and retweets.
+* [@liggs](https://twitter.com/liggs): My canonical online identity.
+Mostly used as a news aggregator, with occasional inane observations and retweets.
 * [@liggat_org](https://twitter.com/liggat_org): An [IFTTT](http://ifttt.com)-generated feed of this site's items.

 #### GitHub